-[] Develop Warning Message. [] Ensure frequent public messages are broadcasted or delivered to or in the area.
-Prepared in conjunction with the responsible agency Be clear, concise and unambiguous Issued by a credible and recognised authority Provide a confirmation contact/feedback mechanism Be disseminated in a regular and timely manner Consist of appropriate and accurate information Provide a level of certainty Schedule times for warning dissemination Consider dissemination of effective standard messages in a variety of ways: Emergency alert messages automatically sent to landlines and mobile phones Media releases to local radio and TV Social Media systems messages Local telephone / fax NOTES: Suggested details to incorporate: Issuing authority Date/Time of issue Description of threat and consequences Details of areas to be affected Advice / Clear guidance on actions to be taken Nominate the time for issues NOTES: [] Ensure public are advised of any necessary protective or safety measures. ➤ Door knocking Specific and clear instructions provided Consider: Remain indoors or move to an assembly area for evacuation Evacuation routes and locations of assembly areas Relevant timings Method of evacuation (own transport / or [] Consider allowances and advanced warnings for persons with vulnerability, disability or cultural needs.
+[] Develop Warning Message.
+Prepared in conjunction with the responsible agency Be clear, concise and unambiguous Issued by a credible and recognised authority Provide a confirmation contact/feedback mechanism Be disseminated in a regular and timely manner Consist of appropriate and accurate information Provide a level of certainty Schedule times for warning dissemination NOTES: Suggested details to incorporate: Issuing authority Date/Time of issue Description of threat and consequences Details of areas to be affected Advice / Clear guidance on actions to be taken Nominate the time for issues [] Ensure frequent public Consider dissemination of effective standard messages in a variety of ways: NOTES: messages are broadcasted Emergency alert messages automatically sent to landlines and mobile phones or delivered to or in the Media releases to local radio and TV area. ➤ Social Media systems messages ➤ Local telephone / fax ➤ Door knocking [] Ensure public are advised of any necessary protective or safety Specific and clear instructions provided Consider: measures. ➤ Remain indoors or move to an assembly area for evacuation ➤ Evacuation routes and locations of assembly areas ➤ Relevant timings ➤ Method of evacuation (own transport / or [] Consider allowances and advanced warnings for persons with vulnerability, disability or cultural needs.
 Health related - hospitals, nursing homes, mental health centres, retirement villages.
 Educational - day care centres, preschools, primary, secondary, special schools, tertiary.
 Vulnerability, disability or cultural needs - Non-English-speaking background, mentally impaired persons, disabled persons, elderly.
 Prisons Commercial, industrial, entertainment premises Other [] Ensure affected areas are cordoned off.
 Public should be prevented from entering / returning [] Commence planning in conjunction with other agencies.
 Evacuation routes and traffic control Transport methods for evacuees Nominate / set up assembly areas Nominate / set up evacuation centres Recruit services / resources from support service groups (SES, Red Cross etc.) to assist with evacuation/registration of evacuees if required.
 Utilisation of Search and Rescue (SAR) if required See contact list. [] Ensure public are advised of any necessary protective or safety measures.
 Remain indoors / move to Assembly area Asbestos Chemical, biological, radiological indicators